IUS-CS/c346-fa23-project-mentats/doc/sprint2.md

 This sprint, we completed:

-* A prototype session log for the app that includes file upload.
+* Added a dependency for mySQL
-* A session view page for the app.
+* A signup feature for creating users on the database.
-* An entity model for a log about a completed game.
-* A user model representation with a profile picture link.
+* A login feature to authenticate users on a database.
-* A transition from Gradle to Maven for the Java Backend.
+* A transition from Maven to Actix for the Rust Backend.

 Here are screenshots of what we did: